linsalrob/partie_hat/create.md

 ## Step 1.
 Create the FOCUS taxonomy file

-I started with our [spreadsheet of annotated PATRIC data](patric_metadata_20180526_environments.tsv) and kept only those rows for which we have an Environment annotated in a sheet called [patric metadata 20180526 environments only](patric_metadata_20180526_environments_only.tsv).
+I started with our [spreadsheet of annotated PATRIC data](patric_metadata_environments.tsv) and kept only those rows for which we have an Environment annotated in a sheet called [patric metadata environments only](patric_metadata_environments_only.tsv).

 Then, I selected just the first few columns of that spreadsheet to get the PATRIC ID, Organism name, taxonomy ID, etc. That way I'm working with a smaller spreadsheet for the rest of the work.
 This is a smaller file called [patric organisms](patric_organisms.tsv)

 ```
-cut -f 1,2,3,4 patric_metadata_20180526_environments_only.tsv > patric_organisms.tsv
+cut -f 1,2,3,4 patric_metadata_environments_only.tsv > patric_organisms.tsv
 ```

 Next, I add the taxnomy to that file using the `patric_add_taxonomy.py` script from the [Edwards Lab repo](https://github.com/linsalrob/EdwardsLab).